wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

    https://github.com/scarolan/painless-password-rotation

 ## Vault Enterprise & HCP SaaS

-HashiCorp makes money from licensing its on-prem (self-managed) enterprise software and from <strong>Vault HCP</strong> (HashiCorp Cloud Platform), <a target="_blank" href="https://www.hashicorp.com/blog/vault-on-the-hashicorp-cloud-platform">announced Oct.
+However, HashiCorp makes money from licensing its on-prem (self-managed) enterprise software and from <strong>Vault HCP</strong> (HashiCorp Cloud Platform), <a target="_blank" href="https://www.hashicorp.com/blog/vault-on-the-hashicorp-cloud-platform">announced Oct.
 14 2020</a>, is a hosted SaaS (Software as a Service like Salesforce) operated by HashiCorp SREs, using the same binary as self-hosted Vault Enterprise, but with enhancements.

 The GUI that comes with licensed editions provide a consistent user experience to enable organizations to get up and running quickly, plus achieve scale easily -- without the complexity and overhead of self-managed instances.
 Each "organization" hosted within HCP is isolated and secured from other organizations.

 <a target="_blank" href="https://developer.hashicorp.com/vault/tutorials/cloud-ops/vault-replication">Performance Replication</a> is available with "HCP Vault Plus" licensing.

+But what HashiCorp Vault offers is <strong>centralizing</strong> secrets handling across organizations by automating replacement of long-lived secrets with dynamically generated secrets (X.509 certificates) which have a controlled lease period.
+Vault forces a mandatory <strong>lease contract</strong> with clients.
+All secrets read from Vault have an associated lease to enable key usage auditing, perform key rolling, and ensure automatic revocation.
+Vault provides multiple revocation mechanisms to give operators a clear "break glass" procedure after a potential compromise.

+* Vault provides high-level policy management, secret leasing, audit logging, and automatic revocation.

+* Vault from HashiCorp provides a unified interface to secrets while providing tight access control plus recording a detailed audit log.

+* Server installed in <strong>sealed mode</strong> (provides no access)

+   Only the storage backend (which durably stores encrypted data) and the HTTP API are outside the barrier which is sealed and unsealed.

 ### Enterprise worthy?

-HashiCorp's Vault is popular among large enterprises (the "Global 2000") because the product solves their <strong>secrets sprawl</strong> problem -- where employees create and store secrets that last too long sitting on unsecure locations such as laptops and in publicly accessible files.
-Ineffective secrets handling has resulted in billions paid in ransomware and the loss of reputation reducing the value of companies -- risks that are keeping CXOs up at night.

 There is also various levels of paid "Enterprise" edition which companies install themselves in a cloud or on-prem.
 In large companies, Vault is usually installed, configured, and maintained by a
 <strong>Platform Team</strong> (formerly "Administrators" or "SysAdmins").